 Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.

-Radiation intensity, module temperature, and module orientation and tilt angle: these are several factors affecting solar panels’ performance.
-Indeed, these seem logical right now, but they’re something that my school research project teammates and I learned the hard way thanks to our lack of communications.
+Radiation intensity, module temperature and orientation, as well as tilt angle: these are the key factors affecting solar panels’ performance.
+Indeed, these seem like the perfect cherry picks.
+However, it did not display the chaotic labor that my school research project teammates had to go through thanks to our initial lack of communication.

-Initially, we had problems resolving our research topic.
-We were too hardheaded and fixated on our own ideas that we shot down each other’s ideas without clear reasons forcing us into an impasse.
-We’re like three wild dogs trying to claim their territory in the same spot.
-I knew we need to resolve this before moving forward.
+Too hardheaded and fixated on our own wants for the project topic, we subconsciously mounted up each other’s ideas into an impasse.
+We were like three wild dogs trying to claim their territories in the same spot, only to find out that the spot’s not even that great.

-“The Art of People” and “How Habits Work” taught me the importance of effective communication: knowing when to listen, interrupt, and lead group discussions.
-They reveal that our communications and teamwork were poor.
-There were no leadership, no understanding, no consistency, and, eventually, no clear directions.
-Someone need to be decisive and step up: I did.
+“The Art of People” and “How Habits Work”.
+Two books that taught me the importance of effective communication: knowing when to listen, interrupt, and lead group discussions.
+I realized that I was too busy focusing on the third step, skipping the first two.
+With a scrumptious steak dinner accompanying the meeting, I finally gathered my teammates to bring the discussion back to square one.

-The way our discussions proceed was full of uncertainty.
-We answered questions with another question (unconfidently) creating confusion and us biting each other’s head off due to annoyance.
-In response, I initiated a rule: answer questions with statements.
-Doing so avoided unnecessary confusion, thus, leading to a clearer direction.
-We soon came up with a unified decision: External Factors Affecting Solar Panels’ Performance.

-After further investigation, we narrowed down three critical factors affecting solar panels performances.
-However, what’s next?
-I wanted to ensure that this cohesiveness stays on.
-So, I took notes of everyone’s strengths and weaknesses, and then delegated the appropriate tasks.
-This built our teamwork as each of us became the lead to our individual tasks, as well as instilled confidence to finish the project on time.

-Our journey was definitely challenging.
-But it was also a revelation on how a firm figure is able to progress their team forward, through times of concern or contentment, by knowing how to maintain a clear set of objectives.
+Yet it did not go smoothly from there either.
+The way our discussion proceeded was full of uncertainty.
+We would respond to a question by another question, ultimately creating this air of confusion with no light at the end of the tunnel.
+Having already listened, I went on to the second step which was to interrupt.
+I devised a rule: to only answer questions with statements.
+Forcing us to take a step back and put on our thinking caps before responding, that meeting finally gave birth to the solar panel topic.

+The third and final step?
+To lead with delegative capabilities.
+Instead of trying to create our own “umbrellas,” we mutually agreed upon one and ration equally critical parts of the groupwork to everyone.
+That is, each person gets to “lead” their own subtopics based on our differing know-hows and interests, slowly but surely building the synergy of our teamwork as the clear division of labor and timeline instilled confidence to finish our project on time.

-With that, I’ve learned how to become a better leader by embracing ownership of responsibilities.
-Therefore, I can achieve progression without authoritarianism.
+With that, I learned how a true leader is to listen and not command, give and not receive.